-Seeds, Animals, and Genes
+Retarding Economic Development - Seeds, Animals, and Genes

 A recent "innovation" in patent law has been the enormous expansion in the types of "ideas" that can be patented.
 A case in point is the patenting of plants and animals.
 We have previously examined how innovations in the agriculture sector were frequent and abundant, in the complete absence of any kind of patent protection, until the early 1970s.
 Plainly speaking, agriculture evolved, during a period of about twelve thousand years, in the complete absence of IP protection.
-During these one hundred and twenty centuries, agricultural productivity increased by very many orders of magnitude, making it possible to feed an enormously larger world population.
+During these one hundred and twenty centuries, agricultural productivity increased by very many orders of magnitude, making it possible to feed an enormeously larger world population.
 Then, about thirty five years ago, the US Congress intervened.

 The US Plant Variety Protection Act (PVPA) of 1970 was the first step toward the complete monopolization of the agriculture sector, first in the U.S., then in the E.U. and more recently around the world.
-It allowed for a limited patent protection of sexually reproduced plants and animals.
+It allowed for a limited patent protection of sexually reproduced plants and animals, something that the American Seed Trade Association, the lobbying group for the "big guys" in this industry, had invested millions of dollars to achieve since the 1930s.
 Alas, the appetite of potential monopolists is never satiated.
-Full protection came in the Supreme Court ruling of June 16, 1980 in the Diamond vs Chakrabarty case.
+Full protection was finally grabbed thanks to the Supreme Court ruling of June 16, 1980 in the Diamond vs Chakrabarty case.
 The case concerned the patentability of an oil slicks-consuming bacterium that had been bioengineered by Doctor Ananda Chakrabarty, a biochemist working for General Electric.
 It extended the full protection of patent law to all kind of engineered or engineerable products of nature, be they alive or not.
 The final nail in the coffin was set in 1985, when the U.S. Patent Office Board of Appeals ruled that sexually propagated seeds, plants, and cultured tissue could be protected by utility patents.
 We read

 The PVPA appears to have contributed to increases in public expenditures on wheat variety improvement, but private-sector investment in wheat breeding does not appear to have increased.
 Moreover, econometric analyses indicate that the PVPA has not caused any increase in experimental or commercial wheat yields.
-However, the share of U.S. wheat acreage sown to private varieties has increased - from 3 percent in 1970 to 30 percent in the 1990s.
+However, the share of U.S. wheat acreage sown to private varieties has increased from 3 percent in 1970 to 30 percent in the 1990s.
 These findings indicate that the PVPA has served primarily as a marketing tool ...

 This is not the odd conclusion of some anti-globalization green-red group.
 No, it is the practically unanimous verdict reached by an army of agricultural economists who have analyzed the socioeconomic impact of that tombstone of free competition known as the Plant Variety Protection Act (PVPA).
-The word "protection" is most ironic, as in the hand of a few monopolistic, and unfortunately mostly U.S. based, multinationals this bill has become the single most dangerous tool against plant variety protection.
+The word "protection" is most ironic, as in the hand of a few monopolistic, and unfortunately mostly U.S. based, multinational this bill has become the single most dangerous tool against plant variety protection.
 We could go on the rest of the book talking about this subject, which is of utmost importance not just for the future of hundreds of millions of farmers in underdeveloped countries, but also for us, the mostly non-farmers living in developed countries.